BradleyA/pi-servo/README.md

     cd pi-servo-test-01

 ### Design Principles

-    Have a simple setup process and a minimal learning curve Be usable as non-root - failed adminstration requires root Be easy to install and configure
+ * Have a simple setup process and a minimal learning curve
+ * Be usable as non-root
+ * Be easy to install and configure

 ### License::